healthitJP/line-mcp/README.md

 - Verify recipient's MID is correct (can be obtained via `get_contacts`)
 - Check login status
 - Verify LINE account is not under message sending restrictions

+#### 4. Server Fails to Start
+**Symptoms**: Server fails to initialize or start **Solutions**:
+- Verify the storage directory path exists and is accessible
+- Check directory permissions (read/write access required)
+- Ensure all three command line arguments are properly specified in Claude Desktop configuration
+- Create the storage directory manually if it doesn't exist

 ## Limitations